openshift/installer/docs/user/openstack/install_upi.md

 	down-bootstrap.yaml      \
 	down-control-plane.yaml  \
 	down-compute-nodes.yaml  \
-	down-load-balancers.yaml \
 	down-containers.yaml     \
 	down-network.yaml        \
 	down-security-groups.yaml
 ```
 <!--- e2e-openstack-upi(deprovision): INCLUDE END --->

-The playbook `down-load-balancers.yaml` idempotently deletes the load balancers created by the Kuryr installation, if any.

-> **Note**
-> The deletion of load balancers with `provisioning_status` `PENDING-*` is skipped.
-> Make sure to retry the `down-load-balancers.yaml` playbook once the load balancers have transitioned to `ACTIVE`.

 Delete the RHCOS image if it's no longer useful.